Salah856/System-Design/Design key value store.md

 The configuration of W, R and N is a typical tradeoff between latency and consistency.
 If W = 1 or R = 1, an operation is returned quickly because a coordinator only needs to wait for a response from any of the replicas.
 If W or R > 1, the system offers better consistency; however, the query will be slower because the coordinator must wait for the response from the slowest replica.

+If W + R > N, strong consistency is guaranteed because there must be at least oneoverlapping node that has the latest data to ensure consistency.

+How to configure N, W, and R to fit our use cases?
+Here are some of the possible setups:

+If R = 1 and W = N, the system is optimized for a fast read.
+If W = 1 and R = N, the system is optimized for fast write.

+If W + R > N, strong consistency is guaranteed (Usually N = 3, W = R = 2).
+If W + R <= N, strong consistency is not guaranteed.